CAH1983/doughnut-chart/README.md

 * Inserted the range sliders.
 * Designed and tweaked the layout.
 * Styled, added eventlisteners and functions all along.
-* Spent a lot of time fixing errors
+* Spent a lot of time fixing errors.

-I decided to customize the UI by adding a button to display the pizza thumbnails.
-My main focus was to make the functionalities work and overcome diverse incompatibilities between different technologies.
+I decided to customize the UI by adding a button to display the pizza thumbnails and play around with different colors.
+My main focus was to make the functionalities work and overcome diverse conflicts between different technologies.

 ## Initial state